 After they would wake up, I’d get them ready to eat.
-If they had cried at all before falling asleep, that might mean a good burp was needed.
+If they have cried at all before falling asleep, it might mean a good burp was needed.

-Most hungry babes won’t put up with sitting on your lap to be burped, so take a quick walk around with them on your shoulder.
+Most hungry babes won’t tolerate sitting on your lap to be burped, so take a quick walk around with them on your shoulder.

 After a full feeding, it’s play time!
-Interact with your sweet one and reward them with lots of face time and eye contact.
+Interact with your sweet one and reward him or her with lots of face time and eye contact.
 Night time feedings follow another set of rules.
-But during the day, offer as much appropriate and varied stimulation as possible.
+But, during the day, offer as much appropriate and varied stimulation as possible.

 Watch for Sleepy Cues

 As play time winds down, keep an eye out for signs that your baby is getting tired.
 Some of these are: